Import data

 Data model reuse

-• ✓ Yes, models are linked to the project and can be reused for loads on different instances.
+• ✓ Models are saved at the project level and can be reused across different instances within the project

 Hint